INHERITANCE OF SHADOW SERIES

 Having George home feels a little bit like breathing properly for the first time in years.
 I still have my shops, my routine, my lists on the fridge, but now there is his coat on the back of a chair and his mug in the sink, and something in the apartment has settled.

 I still trust him.
 People think he is unreadable because he keeps his face flat, but his eyes give him away every time.
 I can see what he is thinking before he opens his mouth.
 He doesn't realise how much he shows.
-Fear, guilt, that stubborn determination that has dragged him through things most men would not survive.
+Fear, guilt, that stubborn determination that has dragged him through things most other men wouldn’t have survived.
 It is all there, if you know how to look.

 I know he hurt Adel when he left.
 He hurt both of us, but I can handle it.
 I'm used to patching myself up and carrying on but Adel is different.
 She feels everything at full volume, all at once.
-When he went, she didn't cry she just added more things to her day until there was no space left to think.
-Gym, work, climbing, courses, any excuse to keep moving so nothing could catch up.
+When he went, she didn't cry she just added more things to her day until there was no space left to feel.
+Gym, professional fighting, sailing, work, charity, climbing, any excuse to keep moving so no feelings could catch her up.

 He did something beautiful for her, bringing her father’s boat back for her eighteenth birthday.
-I still dont know how he did it and I know he won't admit it was him.
+I still don’t know how he did it and I know he won't admit it was him.
 Watching her sail again, seeing that pure joy on her face, but it's also another place for her to disappear into.
 Another way to outrun what she does not want to sit with.
-That is the thing with my girl.
-She does too much, always has.
+That’s the thing with my girl.
+She does too much, always has, but it helps her regulate.
+I just have to watch for the inevitable crash comes.

 I ask her to take a class or two a week because I want her to have choices later, something solid to stand on if her body is tired or the fights have to stop.
 She's clever, but she doesn't always see when she is burning herself out.
 Punching her way through a problem can't be the answer every time, no matter how satisfying she says it is.
-The world doesn't need her more dangerous, not when she already struggles to see the line when she is angry, and would happily tear it all down if she thought it was the right thing to do.
+The world doesn't need her more dangerous, not when she already struggles to see the line when she’s angry, and she’d tear everything and anyone down if she thought it was the right thing to do.

 Now George is back, I hope she can settle a little.
 I know she's built for movement, that her brain and body run at a million miles an hour, but maybe now she'll not feel like she has to carry everything alone.
-Maybe she will remember it is not just her and me against the world.
+Maybe she’ll remember it is not just her against the world.

 Adel Saavedra Valencia